 In recent years, conciliation proceedings have also been used in order to face various new kinds of issues, such as complex sales of business, tax issues or plant closure.
 In using these proceedings, companies find an efficient tool to provide them with legal certainty.
 These developments definitely contribute to the global decrease in the number of reorganisation and liquidation proceedings.

 Emergence of new players

 Under the pressure of Basel III, banks logically reviewed their portfolio of debts.
 Alternative capital providers and hedge funds took this opportunity to buy distressed loans.

-These new players are less reluctant to act as shareholders of distressed companies and their increasing presence around the table of negotiations in amicable proceedings has given rise to lender-led transactions since 2013.
+These new players being less reluctant to act as shareholders of distressed companies and their increasing presence around the table of negotiations in amicable proceedings has given rise to lender-led transactions since 2013.
 Their ability to provide new money to distressed companies enables them to play a significant role in major restructuring matters.

-The repeated reforms of these previous years have greatly modernised French insolvency law, improving creditors' rights and the flexibility of amicable and insolvency proceedings in France.
-Nevertheless, the recent reforms have granted the creditors substantial new rights, which must be welcomed.
+The repeated reforms of these previous years have greatly modernised French insolvency law, improving creditors’ rights and the flexibility of amicable and insolvency proceedings in France.
+Nevertheless, the recent reforms have granted the creditors with substantial new rights, which must be welcomed.
 Creditors, and especially alternative capital providers, are able to play a greater role in French insolvency proceedings and, more generally, in French restructurings.

 Click here to download PDF.